Got a Tax Refund? Here’s How You Could Put It Toward Your Retirement

 A tax refund may feel like “free money,” but remember, it’s simply what you overpaid in taxes to the federal government.
 If you’re getting a refund, think about how you might want to use it.
 Putting that money toward your retirement, for example, is one smart way to put those dollars to work.
 Whether you decide to park that money in your IRA or 401(k), your future self will thank you.

-This article is for informational purposes only and shall not constitute an offer, solicitation, or recommendation.
-This article was prepared by and approved by Marcus by Goldman Sachs® but is not a description of any of the products or services offered by and does not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, or any of their affiliates, subsidiaries or divisions.
-Goldman Sachs Bank USA is not providing any financial, economic, legal, accounting, tax or other recommendation in this article and it is not a substitute for individualized professional advice.
+This article is for informational purposes only and is not a substitute for individualized professional tax advice.
+Individuals should consult their own tax advisor for matters specific to their own taxes.
+This article was prepared by and approved by Marcus by Goldman Sachs, but does not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, Goldman Sachs & Co.
+LLC or any of their affiliates, subsidiaries or divisions.
+Goldman Sachs Bank USA and Goldman Sachs & Co.
+LLC are not providing any financial, economic, legal, accounting, tax or other recommendations in this article.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
-Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA, or any of its affiliates, none of which are a fiduciary with respect to any person or plan by reason of providing the material or content herein.
-Neither Goldman Sachs Bank USA, nor any of its affiliates make any representations or warranties, express or implied, as to the accuracy or completeness of the statements or any information contained in this document and any liability therefore is expressly disclaimed.
+Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA, Goldman Sachs & Co.
+LLC or any of their affiliates.
+Neither Goldman Sachs Bank USA, Goldman Sachs & Co.
+LLC nor any of their affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements of any information contained in this document and any liability therefore is expressly disclaimed.
+You are not permitted to publish, transmit, or otherwise reproduce this information, in whole or in part, in any format without the express written consent of Goldman Sachs.
+This foregoing restriction includes, without limitation, using, extracting, downloading or retrieving this information, in whole or in part, to train or finetune a machine learning or artificial intelligence system.